9-year-old girl, TV news reporter among 3 killed in Orlando shootings

 Keith Melvin Moses, 19, has been arrested in connection with the shootings, Orange County Sheriff John Mina said in a news conference.

-Moses allegedly shot and killed a woman in her 20s on Wednesday morning, Mina said, and police were called later in the day to two additional shootings near the scene.
+Moses allegedly shot and killed a woman in the same area on Wednesday morning, Mina said, and police were called later in the day to two additional shootings near the scene.
 Mina said Moses was formally charged for the murder from the morning and authorities expect additional charges for the four shootings in the afternoon.

 At one home, a 9-year-old child and her mother were shot, Mina said, while at another scene nearby, crew members from Spectrum News 13 covering the previous shooting were shot near their vehicle.

-The station identified the reporter who lost his life as Dylan Lyons, 24.

-"Spectrum News 13 photographer Jesse Walden was critically injured," the station reported.
+The station identified the reporter who lost his life as Dylan Lyons, and said photographer Jesse Walden was critically injured.

 Lyons was 24 years old.
 Spectrum News 1 posted a tribute to Lyons, writing that he moved to Florida "to do what he loved — anchoring and reporting the news."
 "He took his job very seriously.
 He loved his career.
 He loved what he did," said Spectrum Sports 360 reporter and friend, Josh Miller, in the company's statement.
 "He loved the community, telling the stories of people, reporting on the news, and he was just passionate about what he did."